Byte-Me/Catering-System/README.md

 ### Chef:
 - [ ] Create button where chef can set recipe as in progress.
 Then update button to ready for delivery.
-    Recipe will be removed is ready for delivery is pressed.
-A message box with ok as default will be out failsafe.
+    Recipe will be removed when ready for delivery is pressed.
+A message box with ok as default will be our failsafe.
 - [ ] Time recipe needs to be done should be showed in To Prepare.
 - [ ] Add both current day and tomorrow in two different lists in to prepare.
 - [ ] Add price to upper JLabel in add ingredients.